AlexMercedCoder/tutorialblog/content/blog/2024/2024-08-Understanding-Apache-Iceberg-Delete-Files.md

 ### Importance of Delete Files

 By separating deletion metadata from the data files, Iceberg ensures that data deletions are handled efficiently when fast writes with many row-level changes are needed.
-This separation also allows Iceberg to maintain the ACID properties—Atomicity, Consistency, Isolation, and Durability—essential for reliable data management in distributed systems.
+This separation also allows Iceberg to maintain the ACID properties: Atomicity, Consistency, Isolation, and Durability, essential for reliable data management in distributed systems.

 ## The Role of Delete Files